phxjrp3280/project2/README.md

 ## Setup

 ## Technology Detail:
-  Javascript is used to create the web page and perform the logic necessary to present the information
+  ## NodeJS / Javascript is used to create the web page and perform the logic necessary to present the information

-  JQuery is the command library used by javascript to insert lines into the screen.
+  ## 7 Restful Routes/CRUD

+  ## Express (initial package.json built with init, express, method-override, mongoose, ejs)

+  ## Full MVC (Models, Views (EJS files), Controllers)

-  HTML is used to create the basic structure of the page.
+  ## HTML is used to create the basic structure of the page.

-  CSS is used to style the web page.
+  ## CSS is used to style the web page.

-  Ajax makes the call to the API.
+  ## Mongoose DB

+  ## Authorization - bcrypt, express-session session, dotenv

 ## Contributing
-I borrowed heavily from classroom examples.
-Authors, whose techniques I blatenly mirrored (in alphabetical order) are , Jerrica Bobadilla, Matt Huntington,  Karolin Rafalski and Brendan Quirk
+Mike Cooper for the idea.
+Instructors and authors whose techniques I blatenly mirrored (in alphabetical order) are , Jerrica Bobadilla, Matt Huntington,  Karolin Rafalski and Brendan Quirk

 ## Installing this page (the following installation instructions were duplicated from a sample repo and were included as an attempt at completeness)